Radio Equipment Directive (RED) 2014/53/EU Testing

 The sole responsibility for conformity assessment now falls on the Manufacturers.
 The Low Voltage Directive (LVD) and EMC Directive are not applicable for products that contain radio devices or receive radio signal, regardless if the wireless device(s) are preapproved.
 These products must now meet the requirements of the Radio Equipment Directive (RED) instead.

 The new RED changes the Technical documentation (TF) requirements by increasing the amount and complexity of necessary information, including a statement by the manufacturer regarding the impact of the equipment on the radio spectrum in the locale of the end-user.

 The new Radio Equipment Directive (RED) will have much the same technical content.
-Telecommunications devices will move into the EMC Directive, however devices previously under the EMC Directive will move into the RED (such as broadcast receivers).
-Furthermore, the RED removes the low frequency limit of 9kHz from its scope.
+Telecommunications devices will move into the EMC Directive, however, devices previously under the EMC Directive will move into the RED (such as broadcast receivers).
+Furthermore, the RED removes the low-frequency limit of 9kHz from its scope.
 Now any transmitting device from 0Hz to 300GHz will be subject to RED requirements.
-The RED additionally includes devices which previously were exempt from R&TTE Directive such as proximity field sensors which do not transmit data or information.
+The RED additionally includes devices that previously were exempt from R&TTE Directives such as proximity field sensors that do not transmit data or information.
 These devices are now within the scope of the RED.

 Documentation changes are numerous and require differing levels of responsibility to “economic operators” defined as manufacturers, authorized European representatives, importers, and distributors.
 These are indicated in Articles 11-15 in the text of RED.

 Key changes from R&TTE Directive to Radio Equipment Directive 2014/53/EU